 Arriving at Venice Airport

 PRM assistance is provided from the time of disembarkation from the aircraft through to one of the connecting points for your onward journey which correspond to the PRM call spots.

 Departing from Venice Airport

-To receive the required assistance and to complete the check-in procedure, please be sure to arrive at the designated help points or directly at the check-in desk in a good time.
+To receive the required assistance and to complete the check-in procedure, please be sure to arrive at the designated help points or directly at the check-in desk at a good time.

-- 2 hours before your departure time for domestic flights
+- 2 hours before departure for all other flights.

 PRM holders of the European parking permit are entitled to park free of charge in the reserved spaces in all car parks at Venice Marco Polo Airport.

-In order to park free of charge, show the parking ticket, the parking permit, and your ID card at the Terminal infopoint or parking attendants.
+To get free parking, please show the parking ticket, the parking permit, and your ID card at the Terminal info point or parking attendants.